-Former Mississippi high school rapper Taylor Bell is flanked by his attorneys, Wilbur Colom, left, and Scott Colom, right, after the May 12 oral argument in his First Amendment case before federal appeals judges in New Orleans.
+Former Mississippi high school rapper Taylor Bell is flanked by his attorneys, Wilbur Colom, left, and Scott Colom, right, after the oral argument in his First Amendment case before federal appeals judges in New Orleans.
+The 5th U.S. Circuit Court of Appeals eventually determined that a rap video Bell made off-campus was threatening toward teachers and substantially distruptive, upholding his suspension.
 (Photo Credit/Frank LoMonte, with permission to republish by Frank LoMonte)

 In this 2012 decision, a divided federal appeals court ruled that Mississippi school officials did not violate the First Amendment when they punished a high school student for posting a rap recording on Facebook and YouTube that criticized two Caucasian high school football coaches for allegedly sexually inappropriate comments toward African-American female students.

 Student Taylor Bell, through his persona T-Bizzle, posted his recording after hearing several female students complain about the behavior of the two coaches.
 The song featured language such as “betta watch your back/I’m a serve this nigga, like I serve the junkies with some crack.”

 One of the coach’s wives heard the song and contacted her husband, who reported it to an assistant principal.
 School officials sent Bell home that day.
 Later, the school superintendent suspended Bell for “alleged threatening intimidation and/or harassment of one or more school teachers.”

 After a hearing, a disciplinary committee recommended to the school board that Bell face a seven-day suspension and be placed in an alternative school for the remainder of the grading period.
 The school board upheld the punishment.